 Should I hire a chief of staff in the first 90 days?

 Only if the organization is large enough that you are in back-to-back meetings six hours a day and the coordination tax is genuinely blocking work.
-In most cases, a chief of staff in the first 90 days is a signal that you are scaling overhead before earning the trust that requires scale.
+In most cases, a chief of staff in the first 90 days signals that you are scaling overhead before earning the trust that requires scale.
 Get through the first 90 days yourself.
 Understand the actual workload before you hire for it.

 How do I handle the executive who wants AI for their pet project?